jasonbrickner/DoubleChEC/README.md

 Specify the path to the `meme` program. **This file is usually hidden.
 Mac users can press `shift + command + .` to find it.**

 ### `meme_output_folder`
-Specify the name and the file path in which the MEME results are saved.
+Specify the name and the file path where the MEME results are saved.

 ### Optional argument

 ### `meme_additional`
-Specify any [additional meme program arguments](https://meme-suite.org/meme/doc/meme.html) you'd like to use.
+Specify any [additional arguments](https://meme-suite.org/meme/doc/meme.html) you'd like to use with the MEME program.

 For example:
 ```